 Day 12 – Ferry to Split

 After cleaning up our rental, we returned to Hvar Town to turn in our car at Sun City Hvar.
 Our check out experience was really easy and they were friendly.
 We proceeded down the promenade where we had disembarked.
 We were scheduled for the 10:50 ferry, but realized there was an earlier (10am) option which cost us just a few dollars to switch our tickets in order to leave sooner.
 The Jardrolinija ferry was again a large vessel with many seats and a snack counter.
 It was prompt and everyone was friendly.
 We didn’t realize the difference between our original ferry and the one we took was that the earlier would be quicker with less stops.
-Unlike our first ferry of the trip, there were no announcements and it wasn’t until nearly everyone had exited that we figured out that we were already in Split just 90 minutes later versus the two plus hours were were expecting.
+Unlike our first ferry of the trip, there were no announcements and it wasn’t until nearly everyone had exited we figured out we were already in Split, just 90 minutes later versus the two plus hours we expected.
 Thankfully everyone was kind to the foolish Americans who didn’t know where we had docked.

 The heat of August led us to find a restaurant in the shade with misting fans on the Riva (meaning waterfront in Croatian).
 Most restaurants along this promenade seem to have similar offerings and all are targeting tourists with their photo boards and price tags.
 You can also find ice cream in several spots along here and east of the restaurant, there is a large market of tents.
 In front you will find trinkets, toys, and souvenirs, but behind those rows of tents is the Green Market which is a farmer’s market full of local produce, cheese, and homemade specialties varying by the day.